storyblok/field-plugin/packages/cli/README.md

 ```

 ### create
-The `create` command allows a set of options for customization.
+The `create` command allows a set of options for customization:

 ```bash
 --dir <value>         directory to create a repository into (default: `.`)